 Don’t Do This!

 DON’T Show Up Unannounced

-Parents are sleep deprived and recovering physically, mentally, and emotionally from the intensity of childbirth.
-Therefore, you need to ask their permission before you show up to the hospital or their home.
-Ask the parents when a good time is to come visit and stick to that plan.
+Parents are sleep-deprived and recovering physically, mentally, and emotionally from the intensity of childbirth.
+Therefore, you must ask their permission before visiting the hospital or home.
+Ask the parents when is a good time to visit and stick to that plan.

 DON’T Bail Last Minute or Change the Time Repeatedly

-It’s important to do your best to stick to a date and time when you go to visit a new baby and their family.
+It’s important to do your best to stick to a date and time when visiting a new baby and their family.
 Give the parents plenty of notice if you need to reschedule the visit.
 Respect their limited time and energy to meet with you.

 DON’T Expect to Touch or Hold The Baby